ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 like getting only medics and medivacs for the first 2 units, only getting units that take too long to build for the missions at hand, or simply not having enough damage output.
-Some safeguards exist to make sure terrain traversal, no-builds, and having something that can hit air objectives exists, meaning cheat codes like `terribleterribledamage` can be used to recover a seemingly stuck world.
+Some safeguards exist to make sure terrain traversal, no-builds, and having something that can hit air objectives exists, so a stuck world can be recovered by either setting the difficulty to casual with `/difficulty casual` in the client or using cheat codes like `terribleterribledamage` in-game.
 This logic option is likely to be beatable without cheats, but not guaranteed to be.
 Thus, it is only safe to use in a multiworld if the player is willing to use cheats to get a world unstuck if the situation calls for it, or uses settings like start inventory or mission exclusions to guarantee beatability.